Appointment New Patient Appointment or 214-645-8300

 People who have essential tremor experience different degrees, locations, and types of shaking, but many share common symptoms.
 For example, the tremor:

-• Is noticeable during movement
+• Is noticeable during voluntary movement (action tremor)

 Certain factors can make these symptoms worse, such as: